iamjonel7-boop/researchMethods/README.md

 ## TODO
 ### Chapter 1
-[ ] Limit the study to Wanchain and AppXchain protocols.
 ### Chapter 2
-[ ] Add information about formalisations on protocols targeted on asset or cryptobased [ ] Add information about formalisations on protocols targeted on data or information based (Kotey et al 2025 provided a list of protocols)
 ### Chapter 3
 [ ] Discuss process algebra and how it relates to automata and state machines.
 ### Chapter 4